Family Encyclopedia >> Travel

 Sturdy high school bags are a necessity here in the house

-Other interesting articles about going to school can be found here:
+Other interesting articles about going to school:

 • High school disrupts careers of working mothers